krakrukra/PocketAdmin/README.md

 # PocketAdmin

 This is a keystroke injection device (also called badusb).
 It is similar to a well-known
-[USB rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) made by hak5, but has much extended functionality, lower price
+[USB rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) made by hak5, has extensive functionality, lower price
 and is also completely open source.
 It looks and feels like an ordinary USB flash drive,
 but acts as a keyboard that types in a preprogrammed payload.
 This payload can do anything
 from configuring a network to installing a reverse shell, since the device can basically